bocyej/InnOlympics-SaneTech/README.md

 # innolympics_sanetech

-## Getting Started

 INGAT Flutter Project

 Introduction
 Welcome to the INGAT Flutter project!
-This project aims to revolutionize community safety by providing crime data and safety alerts through a user-friendly mobile application.
+This project aims to revolutionize community safety by providing crime data location and date and safety alerts through a user-friendly mobile application.

 Getting Started
 Install Flutter: Make sure you have Flutter installed on your computer.
 You can download it from here.